 Supporting Non-Viable Companies Harms Innovation And Creates Bad Debt In A Race To The Bottom

 While many companies are becoming dependent of the zero interest rate, they tend to struggle more and more.
 An increasing amount of companies is issuing new debt in order to replace and finance old debt.
 These creates a race to the bottom where faulty and inefficient business models do not get stopped simply because interest rates are dropping.
 Without creative destruction of old-fashioned and unnecessary companies, there is no new ground and market place for new innovate and more efficient companies.
 Another thing that is keeping many non-viable zombie companies alive is the fact that they enjoy scale-advantages.
 No, not the classical economics scale advantages where higher production leads to lower average costs.
 No these scale advantages more and more express themselves in too-big-too-fail scale advantages.
-Next to these low-interest rates governments start a subsidizing spree to let these companies survive.
-Both these factors, governmental support and dropping interest rates along with unlimited quantitative easing, create a race to the bottom.
+Next to these low-interest rates, governments start a subsidizing spree to let these companies alive.
+Both of these factors, governmental support and dropping interest rates along with unlimited quantitative easing, create a race to the bottom.
 Interest rates may not rise again soon and governments and central banks support the companies where interest rates can not drop further.

 The Golden Investor pledges for strict policies which have to restrain governments to blindly support every business out there.
 Governments could use this opportunity to steer businesses to more environmentally friendly business models.
 However, it is of great importance not to destroy productivity and innovation by unlimited and unrestrained support.
 The economic engine should not stop rolling, however governments need to stop turning the global economy from a Boeing F-15 into a Renault Twingo, because in that case the economy is not going to fly away after corona.

-Banerjee, R and B Hofmann (2018): “Corporate zombies: life cycle and anatomy”, Bank for International Settlements, mimeo.
+- Banerjee, R and B Hofmann (2018): “Corporate zombies: life cycle and anatomy”, Bank for International Settlements, mimeo.